torbsd/torbsd.github.io/blog.md

 <a id="buildbot">__The Buildbot Needs BSD Relays__</a> by gman999

-One of the small yet important projects spawning from this Tor-BSD meme has been Christian S.'s [BSD Buildbot](https://buildbot.pixelminers.net).
+One of the small yet important projects spawning from this Tor-BSD meme is Christian S.'s [BSD Buildbot](https://buildbot.pixelminers.net).
 Essentially it's a tool for development builds of Tor for the Tor Project, with volunteers enlisting their BSD relays.

 Recently its relevance was reinforced due to some libevent issues with OpenBSD and Tor.
-The OpenBSD base includes libevent, and libevent2 is a dependency for the Tor port.
+The OpenBSD base includes libevent, and libevent2 is a dependency port (LIB_DEPENDS) for the Tor port.

 To enlist an BSD relay in the buildbot:

-1. Make sure that git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.
+1. Make sure that devel/git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.

 2. Create a non-privileged user for the buildbot, without any particular group outside of its own.